 The tables show the amount of bottled water and carbonated soft drinks consumed per person per year in countries around the world.
-Bottled water is most popular in (example)!taly , with the average (1) drinking 155 litres per year.
-(2) ranks second with 146.6 litres per person.
-In fact, the top six countries in terms of consumption of bottled water are all (3) and (5) come next in seventh and eighth positions, with (6) and (7) consuming the least bottled water of the countries mentioned.
+Bottled water is most popular in 155 litres per year.
+(2)ranks second with 146.6 litres per person.
+In fact, the top six countries in terms of consumption of bottled water are all (3)...... and (5) come next in seventh and eighth positions, with (6) and (7) consuming the least bottled water of the countries mentioned.
 (8) people only drink an average of 25.4 litres of bottled water a year.
-The country which consumes by far the greatest quantity of soft drinks per capita is (9) drink an average of 216 litres each a year, that's almost double the consumption of any other country.
+The country which consumes by far the greatest quantity of soft drinks per capita is (9) drink an average of 216 litres each year.
+That's almost double the consumption of any other country.
 Another (11), comes third in the table, while (13) drinkers are ranked at number two, consuming an average of 126 litres annually.
-(14) drink approximately the same quantity of soft drinks as (15), that is 119.8 litres per year, whereas another (16), only just features in the top ten, with the average (18) drinking 82.4 litres a year.
+(14) drink a slightly higher quantity of soft drinks than (15), at 119.8 and 102.9 litres a year respectively, whereas another (16), only just features in the top ten, with the average (18) drinking 82.4 litres a year.
 The (19) and the (20) drink similar amounts, 96.5 and 96.1 litres per year respectively.

-2 Complete the sentences using one of the words from the box in each gap.
+2 Complete each sentence using one of the words from the box in each gap.
 Use each word only once.

-appearance communication communications female females looks outlook women
+appearance communication communications fomala appearance communication communications female females looks outlook women

-- 1 There has been a breakdown in between the two sides in the dispute. - 2 In 2005, 127 were elected to the British Parliament, just 19.7% of MPs. - 3 A fresh coat of paint can make a huge difference to the of a building. - 4 There needs to be better regulation of the industry in the UK. - 5 There has been an increase in the proportion of politicians at a local level. - 6 He obviously gets his good from his father. - 7 The are smaller and have dark brown feathers. - 8 I think travelling abroad has really broadened my
+- 1 There has been a breakdown in between the two sides in the dispute. - 2 In 2019, 220 were elected to the British Parliament, 34% of MPs. - 3 A fresh coat of paint can make a huge difference to the of a building. - 4 There needs to be better regulation of the industry in the UK. - 5 There has been an increase in the proportion of politicians at a local level. - 6 He obviously gets his good from his father. - 7 The are smaller and have dark brown feathers.